mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Even though you understand Sun Face Buddha, Moon Face Buddha through your practice – who dies? *You* die.
 When the time comes, *you* have to die.
 You’re really confused: “I am talking about my understanding of Sun Face Buddha, Moon Face Buddha.”
 Of course, but there is no proof.
 “Katagiri, can *you* die as a Sun Face Buddha, Moon Face Buddha?”
 There is no proof.
 I can say, “Yes, I can die,” or “No.” Yes or no – there is nothing to say.
 Finally, we have to learn death exactly from death directly.

 That’s why yesterday I told you, *all beings* are all beings connected with each of us individually.
 If there is something else apart from you, it cannot be called *all beings*.
 Whatever it is, *all beings* are really something closely connected with you; that is what is called *all beings*.
 But simultaneously, it’s not real *all beings*, because they are beings seen from each of us individually.
 It’s not *all beings*.
-Finally, we have to learn all beings through all beings themselves; that means, through your individual understanding of all beings, connected with you.
+Finally, we have to learn *all beings* through all beings themselves; that means through your individual understanding of all beings connected with you.

-In other words, I told you yesterday: when you have to talk, talk is one of the “all beings,” nothing but “all beings.”
+In other words, I told you yesterday: when you have to talk, talk is one of the *all beings*, [it is] nothing but *all beings*.
 This talk is something connected with you.
-So you have to study, completely speaking; at that time, this talk becomes all beings connected with you.
+So completely speaking, you have to study; at that time, this talk becomes all beings connected with you.
 And then, is this enough?
 You [just] have to learn about the talk?
 No way.
-Next, forget it.
+Next, *forget it*.
 All you have to do is sit down and talk.
-When you talk, you can exactly learn a talk from the talk directly.
+When you talk, you can exactly learn the talk from the talk directly.
 You cannot speak of the talk to you.
 This is really important for us.

 Even though you attain enlightenment, it is not enough, because it must be something *alive* in each of us, individually.
-At that time, it is called enlightenment.
+At that time it is called enlightenment.
 So enlightenment is what?
 Enlightenment is really your life, which is alive day after day.
-It’s really [close].
+It’s really close.
 That is enlightenment.

 In order to see this, we have to have clear eyes.
 Dogen really emphasizes that point.